How to Migrate from McAfee to Microsoft Defender?

 - Apply test demo scenarios to ensure that Defender for Endpoint is working correctly.

 As more businesses and enterprises switch to the Microsoft 365 productivity suite, the need for third-party security solutions is diminishing.
 This is particularly true for the top-end Microsoft 365 E5 license, which provides best-in-class security and compliance features.

-As a Microsoft Gold Partner and a Tier 1 CSP, Apps4Rent helps businesses and enterprises upgrade to cutting-edge cloud-based Microsoft security solutions.
+As a Microsoft Solutions Partner, Apps4Rent helps businesses and enterprises upgrade to cutting-edge cloud-based Microsoft security solutions.
 Call, chat or email our Microsoft-certified security experts, available 24/7 via phone, chat, and email for assistance.